zixianggao845-source/PETDET_test/README.md

 First, click https://github.com/zixianggao845-source/PETDET_test to access the repository homepage.
 Click the download button to download the PETDET_test.zip.
 Then, extract PETDET_test.zip to obtain the PETDET_test folder.

+The project contains the following main directories: configs/, which provides testing configuration files for CEGA, including the DOTA v1.0 test configuration; data/, which serves as the dataset storage directory for downloaded or processed datasets HRSC2016 and CEGA_DOTA_split_1024_dota1_0; docs/, which provides detailed reproduction instructions for each dataset, including dataset preparation, checkpoint placement, and testing commands; experiments/, which contains configuration files for CEGA training and reproduction; mmrotate/, which includes the modified model components required by the released checkpoints; and tools/, which provides shell scripts for running tests on the HRSC2016 and DOTA v1.0 datasets.

 Datasets download links:

 | Dataset | Link |